 We are able to offer private individual sessions, online group sessions, and regularly fundraise to provide free sessions for vulnerable individuals and groups.

-Please send us an enquiry to find out more, and to book a trial session.
+Please send us an enquiry to find out more, and to book a free trial session.